I speak both languages.

 And every time you ask someone technical about it, you end up nodding along to words you don't fully follow, not sure if you're being helped or handled.

 That's the real problem.
 Not that the tech is broken.
-That nobody will explain it to you straight.
+That nobody will explain it — or tell you which of it even matters for your business — straight.

 Thinking about buying a web business?